 I pretty much use my learning outcomes after the fact.
 How?
 I tend to use my observations and other documentation to explore the outcomes met.
 I incorporate the EYLF wording into this documentation rather than a specific number (eg. 1.1 etc)

 So how do I personally do that?
-Here’s a brief example of a short observation using the wording of the EYLF instead of labelling the experience with an outcome number…
+Here's a brief example of a short observation using the wording of the EYLF instead of labeling the experience with an outcome number…

 This observation clearly demonstrates Ruby has a growing understanding of sustainable practices as well as an increased understanding of the interdependence between the land, people and plants.
 Through everyday access to a range of natural materials in her play environment Ruby is showing through moments like this that she has an emerging respect and appreciation for the natural environment.
 I'd like to explore and challenge this emerging interest in growing food and eating it and introduce the basic concept and importance of our interdependence of living things.

 Did you connect this observation with Outcome 2 – Children are connected with and contribute to their world?
 I've basically combined an observation with a part analysis here for the purposes of showing you an example.
 I would include the same sort of wording when planning my extension activity based on this observation.
 This is a little wordier than I would normally do but I wanted to give you a clear example of what I mean.

 The order I completed this process was first to be in the moment with Ruby, discuss and problem solve with her, listen to her learning journey, I took some photos as I always have my camera close by for these moments.
 I remembered her words because I thought they were so very significant so they stuck with me.
 I didn't turn away and lose focus because I was writing something down, I was actually joining in and experiencing.
 Later at rest time when I loaded photos onto the computer, I was reminded of this special moment and saved a few photos relating to this moment in Ruby's observation folder in her electronic portfolio on my computer.
 Sometimes I also add some notes at this stage but not often.